alexeygrigorev/mlwiki.org/index.php/Gradient_Descent.md

 ---
-title: "Gradient Descent"
 layout: default
 permalink: /index.php/Gradient_Descent
+tags:
+- machine-learning
+title: Gradient Descent
 ---

-# Gradient Descent

 ## Gradient Descent
 Suppose we have a cost function $J$ and want to minimize it
 - say it takes 2 parameters $\theta_0$ and $\theta_1$